yukiyanai/rgamer/README.md

 ## Overview

-The goal of `rgamer` is to help students learn Game Theory using R. The functions provided by the package not only solve basic games such as two-person normal-form games but also provides the users with visual displays that highlight some aspects of the games — payoff matrix, best response correspondence, etc. In addition, it suggests some numerical
+The goal of `rgamer` is to help students learn Game Theory using R. The functions prepared by the package not only solve basic games such as two-person normal-form games but also provides the users with visual displays that highlight some aspects of the games — payoff matrix, best response correspondence, etc. In addition, it suggests some numerical